June 3rd, 2019

 The pursuit to find a therapist can be both exciting and overwhelming, often leading to giving up the quest or choosing a therapist just to choose.
-The endless searches, therapy jargons that are sure to confuse you even more, and built in anxiety around even starting therapy often contribute to the defeat clients feel.
+The endless searches, therapy jargon that is sure to confuse you even more, and built-in anxiety around even starting therapy often contribute to the defeat clients feel.

-As a therapist myself, I often hear clients’ portrayals of the process that has finally lead them to sitting in my office.
+As a therapist myself, I often hear clients’ portrayals of the process that has finally led them to sit in my office.
 In best cases, this is a good fit and we can begin therapy.

 One of the first questions I ask clients is, “what brings you to therapy.”
 This question is quite simple in form, yet complex in its own regard.
 Frequent responses are desire for happiness, because family/friends/partner told them to come, or because there is something in their life that is not working the way they hope.
 I like to prompt further-Why do you want to feel happy?
 If someone else wanted you to get therapy, what lead you to the decision to actually come?
 What’s not working and why do you want to change it?
 It’s important to know what you’re hoping to get from therapy so you can be sure any therapist you work with is going to support your goals and is willing to do the work with you.

 There are hundreds of therapists, especially in the Chicagoland area, and sifting through all their profiles is unrealistic and time-consuming.
 Asking family and friends if they are in therapy and if they would recommend their therapist or practice can help eliminate a lot of busy work.
 Family and friends can also be helpful in sharing how they found their therapist and what they find important in their treatment.